AltairFarooque23/AltairFarooque23/README.md

 # About Me

-I'm Altair Farooque , got my bachelor degree in the field of Electronics and Communication Engineering .I was always passinate about technology , in my third year , i used to learn basic front end technologies ( HTML , CSS , Javascript ) ,there i started my journey towards web development .
+I'm Altair Farooque , got my bachelor degree in the field of Electronics and Communication Engineering .I was always passionate about technology , in my third year , i used to learn basic front end technologies ( HTML , CSS , Javascript ) ,there i started my journey towards web development .
 I love cats 😼 and love to travel around ✈️ .
 Now currently working as Freelancer .

 ## Tech Stack